WEBINAR DATE & TIME: Tuesday, Oct. 22 | 4:00 – 5:00p.m. ET

-Join this webinar to learn the key factors that link phonological skills and word-level reading.
-Register now.
+Watch this webinar to learn the key factors that link phonological skills and word-level reading.

 This collection of 12 discipline-specific formative assessments can be used to easily identify secondary students who would benefit from instruction in multisyllabic word identification—a skill that’s critical for reading and understanding complex, academic texts.
 The book contains three uniquely constructed formative assessments for each content area: English Language Arts (ELA), Math, Science, and Social Studies.

 Use Word ID with secondary students to:

 Determined by ground-breaking research analyzing approximately 4,500 content-area words, Word ID features targeted prefixes, suffixes, and Greek roots that were selected for their frequency of occurrence in each specific content area.

 Learn more and view the table of contents at Academic Therapy Publications.